MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-datetime-weeknum.md

 The week of the year is calculated based on the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) standard, if this standard has been adopted by a country or region that the locale is provided for at runtime.
 Otherwise, the calculation is based on country/region-specific national standards.

 If an unsupported [culture](#arguments) code is provided as an argument of the `WEEKNUM` function at runtime, an exception is thrown.
-If the blank string is provided as a culture code, the English country-neutral calendar is used to calculate the week number.
+If the blank string is provided as a culture code, the English country/region-neutral calendar is used to calculate the week number.

 ## Examples